Cacao swollen shoot virus

 Cacao swollen shoot virus (CSSV) is a plant pathogenic virus of the family Caulimoviridae that primarily infects cacao trees.
 It decreases cacao yield within the first year of infection, and usually kills the tree within a few years.
 Symptoms vary by strain, but leaf discoloration, stem/root swelling, and die-back generally occur.
 The virus is transmitted from tree to tree by mealybug vectors.
 It was first discovered in Ghana in 1936, and is currently endemic in Togo, Ghana and Nigeria.
 Over 200 million trees have already been claimed by this disease, which has prompted Ghana to launch the most ambitious and costly eradication effort of any country in the world against a viral plant disease.

-Cacao swollen shoot virus should not be confused with the related species Cacao swollen shoot CD virus and Cacao swollen shoot Togo A virus.
+Cacao swollen shoot virus may be confused with the related species Cacao swollen shoot CD virus and Cacao swollen shoot Togo A virus.

 Hosts and symptoms

 Cacao swollen-shoot virus (CSSV) principally infects Theobroma cacao (cacao tree) and has a major effect on crop yields.
 Within one year of infection yields decrease by 25%, and within two years by 50%.
 The trees are usually killed within 3 to 4 years.
 Symptoms vary depending on the strain of virus.
 Main symptoms include: leaf chlorosis (interveinal), root necrosis, red vein banding in young leaves, small mottled pods, and stem/root swelling followed by die-back.
 CSSV has also been isolated from alternative hosts Cola chlamydanta, Ceiba pentandra, Adansonia digitata, Cola gigantean and Sterculia tragacantha.
 These alternate hosts display the same symptoms as infected cacao trees, but with less severity.
 Symptoms also vary with environmental conditions.
 Neither nutrition nor temperature changes have a perceivable effect on symptoms, but increased light intensity inhibits the development of root/stem swellings in infected plants.
 Shaded cacao trees exhibit decreased growth and slightly more severe symptoms.